 This process is called de novo lipogenesis (DNL), and if uncontrolled, it can lead to obesity, as well as heart and liver problems, as per reports by the University of California Berkeley .

 Therefore, it's critical to utilize carbohydrates quickly, and here are three ways I found to do it:

 Maintain a Balanced Nutrition

-A high-carbohydrate diet can train the body to use carbs as its primary fuel source, but consuming enough proteins and healthy fats can further provide energy for quick and effective carbohydrate utilization.
+A high-carb diet trains the body to use carbs as the main fuel source, but including proteins and healthy fats enhances carbohydrate utilization for energy.

 Perform High-Intensity Exercise

-The American Council on Exercise recommends doing high-intensity workouts for about 90 minutes at 80–95 percent of your maximum heart rate .
+Honor Health suggests doing high-intensity workouts for 90 minutes at 80–95% of your maximum heart rate .

 Take Sugar-Free Protein Powders before Working Out